wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image079](./images/media/image079.png)

     As you have seen, you can change the Liberty configuration without having to restart the server.
-    You will explore this further later in the lab when you dynamically update the logging for example.
+    You explore this further later in the lab when you dynamically update the logging for example.
     Now let's stop the server.

 9. In the terminal, press **CTRL+C** to stop the tail command.